 Big Brothers Big Sisters of Middle Tennessee (BBBSMT) is a not-for-profit corporation organized in Nashville, Tennessee in 1969.
-The organization's mission is to provide children facing adversity with strong and enduring, professionally supported one-to-one relationships that changes their lives for the better.
+The organization's mission is to "provide children facing adversity with strong and enduring, professionally supported one-to-one relationships that changes their lives for the better".

-Through the Mentoring-Enhanced Literacy Program, BBBSMT will serve 40 1st-4th graders assessed as below Proficiency in Reading/Language Arts at three highneed Metro Nashville elementary schools: Napier, Ross and Glenn.
+Through its Mentoring-Enhanced Literacy Program, BBBSMT serves thirty-five 1st - 3rd graders assessed as being below proficiency in reading/language arts at four Metro Nashville elementary schools; Napier, Kirkpatrick, Warner and Glenn.

-The objectives of our review were:
+The objectives of our review were: OFFICE OF FINANCIAL ACCOUNTABILITY